parkjumsun/Containership-sub2-switchConfigHandler/README.md

 # SwitchConfigHandler
-SwitcgConfigHandler control switch environment.
+SwitchConfigHandler control switch environment.

-it has information of switch and group(=port) information. so it add flow rule into OVS switch using ONOS or get switch information from ONOS.
+it has switch and group(=port) information, so add flow rule into OVS switch using ONOS or get switch information from ONOS.

 ONOS is connected with SwitchConfigHandler via ONOSAPISender object